UK Skilled Worker Visa Changes and Immigration Rules for 2025

 Employer Responsibilities

 Industries such as technology, finance, and healthcare have leveraged the Graduate visa to address skill shortages.
-For instance, a fintech startup in London recently hired three graduates under this route, significantly reducing costs.
+The visa’s flexibility means that employers don’t need to apply for a Certificate of Sponsorship.

 As the UK government reviews post-study work policies, businesses should monitor potential changes that could enhance or restrict access to international graduates.

 When hiring individuals, it is paramount that right-to-work checks are correctly carried out.
-Even more so for those who hold a sponsor licence and are hiring individuals from abroad.
+This is particularly the case for those who hold a sponsor licence and are hiring individuals from abroad.

 As of 23 September last year, the right-to-work guidance also applies to employers who employ staff under a service or apprenticeship, as well as via the use of a contract of employment, whether express or implied and whether oral or in writing.
 This means that where the worker is not a direct employee, the right-to-work check must be carried out, and evidence must be kept that this has been undertaken.
 Once this has been completed, the business will have complied with its sponsor duties.